mryachanin/resume/src/resume.md

     * Gained familiarity with JavaScript, HTML, CSS, and JavaScript utilities: jQuery, lodash, RequireJS, Handlebars

 * ###AES (github.com/mryachanin/AES-Codes-Ciphers)
-    * Implemented a vanilla version of AES
+    * Researched the mathematics behind AES
     * Coded functions to show the mathematical derivation of the forward S-box

 * ###Server